r0ss26/aws-certified-developer-notes/README.md

 ### VPC Endpoints

 - Allow you to connect to AWS services using a private network
+- Used for private access to AWS services within your VPC i.e. not over the internet
 - Enhanced security and lower latency to access aws services
+- Use case: When your AWS service (e.g. EC2 instance) is on a private subnet, and you want it to communicate with another AWS service but you don't want to use an internet gateway, nat device, VPN connection or AWS Direct Connection.
+This allows you to not expose your VPC to the internet.
+- Interface endpoint
+  - A network interface with a private IP address from the IP address from the IP address range of your subnet.
+  - Serves as an entry point for traffic destined to a service that is owned by AWS.
+- Gateway load balance endpoint
+  - Intercepts traffic and routes it to a network or security service that you have configured using a gateway load balancer.
+  - Specify this as a target foor a route in a route table.
+  - Only supported for endpoint services that are configured using a gateway load balancer
+- Gateway endpoints
+  - A target for a route in your route table used for traffic destined to either Amazon S3 or DynamoDB

 ### Site to Site VPN & Direct Connect